Radiation-Preserving Selective Imaging for Pediatric Hip Dysplasia: A Cross-Modal Ultrasound-Xray Policy with Limited Labels: Background

 \paragraph{From ultrasound to radiographic surrogates (US$\rightarrow$XR prediction).} Several radiographic targets admit physiologic surrogates on ultrasound.
 Elevated $\alpha$ and adequate coverage reduce the likelihood of elevated AI or pathologic IHDI in age-appropriate cohorts; conversely, low $\alpha$ or poor coverage raise suspicion for acetabular underdevelopment that XR can quantify with AI/CE more precisely as ossification progresses.
 A measurement-aware proxy model can therefore (i) estimate XR-relevant risk from US measurements, (ii) calibrate one-sided lower bounds that certify “confidently normal” cases against clinical thresholds (e.g., $\alpha \ge 60^\circ$; coverage $\ge 50\%$), and (iii) defer to XR when uncertainty or predicted abnormality exceeds a tunable margin.
 This framing preserves interpretability (decisions ride on named measurements) and keeps the bridge between modalities clinically legible.

 \paragraph{Decision-theoretic selective imaging and risk control.} Selective acquisition can be cast as a utility-optimization under uncertainty: balance a (small) radiation cost against the (potentially large) cost of missing a lesion that XR would reveal.
 In deployment, finite-sample guarantees matter.
-Conformal prediction provides distribution-free coverage control for one-sided bounds on US measurements, enabling US-only decisions to meet target coverage while routing ambiguous cases to XR.
+Conformal prediction provides distribution-free \emph{marginal} coverage control for one-sided lower bounds on US measurements.
+We then use these bounds inside US-only rules while routing ambiguous cases to XR.
 Decision-curve analysis then summarizes net benefit across utility weights, exposing operating points along the safety-radiation frontier.

 \paragraph{Positioning of this work.} We contribute a pragmatic, label-efficient cross-modal policy: (1) self-supervised pretraining on large unlabeled US/XR registries with frozen backbones; (2) small, measurement-faithful heads trained on a curated set of paired studies; (3) a one-sided conformal layer that certifies “US-only” decisions against clinically standard thresholds; and (4) decision-curve analysis that makes explicit the trade between XR utilization and risk.
 The intersection we target, using calibrated US measurements to decide when XR adds value, addresses the practical gap highlighted by recent reviews \cite{wu2023_frontped_ai_ai_index,chen2024_josr_systematic_ai_ddh,vanKouswijk2025_children_pedsMSK_ai} and complements ongoing efforts in unimodal automation \cite{park2021_kjr_ddh_cnn,zhang2020_bjj_ai_ddh,liu2020_tmi_misshapen_pelvis,moon2024_heliyon_auto_pelvic_params,chen2022_diagnostics_graf_plane,hu2022_jbhi_ultrasound_multitask}.